 To ensure a high standard of quality, we only included institutions with regional accreditation.
 Many of the degrees on this list also have programmatic accreditation through accrediting bodies like the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-We reviewed the programs for flexibility, course offerings, cost, faculty, and reputation.
-Using this information, we calculated the Intelligent Score of each degree on a scale from 0 to 100.
+We reviewed these programs for flexibility, course offerings, cost, faculty, and reputation.
+Using this information, we calculated the Intelligent Score of each program on a scale from 0 to 100.
 For a more extensive explanation, check out Our Ranking Methodology.

 What Can You Expect from an Online Master’s in Educational Psychology Program?